iamabhishek98/RideShare/README.md

-# CS2102 TEAM 45 TOPIC Carpooling
+# CS2102 Group 45
-CS2102 Project
+## TOPIC Carpooling

-Carpool
+RideShare
 This is a CS2102 Project done during AY19/20 S1.
 It allows users to sign up, then depending on when they sign up, they will be able to select if they want to be a driver or they want to be a passenger.
-Drivers are able to advertise rides and add the number of stops along the way.
-Passengers are able to bid for rides and drivers can accept the bids in real time.
+Drivers are able to advertise rides and passengers are able to bid for rides.
+Drivers can then accept the bids in real time.
 At the end of the ride users can give a rating to the driver and pay for their rides.
+There are several other unique features like ratings, analytics, messaging, recommendations etc.

 ## Our Team
 1. Karnati Sai Abhishek